Surfshark vs CyberGhost: an extensive comparison guide

 Server speeds

-Overcrowded servers likely let CyberGhost down in this round.
-Surfshark came out ahead in every speed test we conducted.
+Surfshark came out ahead in the speed tests we conducted.

 Protocols